Bb Test Taking Best Practices

-- Review the Blackboard Software and Hardware Recommendations to find the best browser for your system.
+- Review the Blackboard Software and Hardware Recommendations .
 If the browser and version you use is Certified by Blackboard, Inc., for your computer's operating system, you will avoid most problems.

-We recommend Firefox , Chrome , and Safari (built in to Mac OS X - Apple has discontinued Safari for Windows)
+We recommend Firefox , Chrome , and Safari (built in to Mac - Apple has discontinued Safari for Windows)

 NOTE: There are some configuration options for Internet Explorer that may make some features of Bb difficult to use and others not function as expected.

 - Do not use browsers provided by your Internet Service Provider (ISP), e.g., AOL, Comcast, Charter, and SBC.
 These browsers have been modified and do not work well with Blackboard.

 Some dial-up ISPs will terminate your connection if you don't use their browser within a given time limit.
 You have few options to deal with this.
 You could return to your ISP (e.g., AOL) browser and click to remain active, which could cause other issues, or use a continuously active connection elsewhere to avoid the problem.
 During high use times, like evenings, service can be slow or can have a temporary break.
 These issues can cause a disconnect and you may lose your work.
 Check your connection speed at various times over several days to help you decide when to take a test from home.

 Avoid taking a test when others are using your home Internet connection for such things as games or streaming.